Quick Sort Algorithm

 How can we divide an array around the pivot so that the values in the left part are less than the pivot, and values in the right part are greater than the pivot?
 Can we do it in place?
 Let’s think!

-Suppose we pick the rightmost value as the pivot, i.e., pivot = X[r], and scan the array from left to right.
-Now we know that the starting part of the array will contain values less than the pivot.
+Suppose we choose the rightmost value as the pivot, i.e., pivot = X[r], and scan the array from left to right.
+Now we know that the starting part of the array should contain values less than the pivot.
 So whenever an element is less than the pivot, we will place it at the starting part of the array and move forward.
 Otherwise, we will ignore that element and move forward.
 How can we implement it?
 Let’s think!

 • By the end of the loop, values in the subarray X[0 to i] will be less than the pivot, and values in the subarray X[i + 1 to r - 1] will be greater than the pivot.

-• Now we need to place the pivot at its correct position, i.e., i + 1.
+• Now we place the pivot at its correct position, i.e., i + 1.
 For this, we swap X[r] with X[i + 1] and return the position of the pivot, i.e., i + 1.

-Pseudocode of Quick sort partition algorithm
+Quick sort partition pseudocode

 int partition (int X[], int l, int r)